julelang/manual/src/std/os.md

 - `Denied`: Search permission is denied for a component of the path prefix
 - `IO`: Input/Output error, an error occurred while reading from the file system
 - `Loop`: A loop exists in symbolic links encountered during resolution of the path argument
-- `LongPath`: The length of the path argument exceeds maxium path length or a pathname component is longer than maximum name length
+- `LongPath`: The length of the path argument exceeds maximum path length or a pathname component is longer than maximum name length
 - `NotExist`: A component of path does not name an existing file or path is an empty string
 - `NotDir`: A component of the path prefix is not a directory
 - `InsufficientMemory`: Insufficient memory to complete the operation